yabellini/docs.carpentries.org/topic_folders/policies/privacy.md

 **What information do we obtain?**

-We may obtain the name and email address of Other volunteers.
-If you choose to complete a volunteer/instructor profile, we may store your name, email address, gender, nearest airport location, organisational affiliation, occupation, ORCID ID, GitHub, any social media handles, and personal URL.
+_Maintainers:_
+We collect the name, email address, and language proficiency from Maintainers, as well information about their experience, motivation, and preferences as relates to the Maintainer role.
+If you choose to complete a Maintainer profile, we may also collect your ORCID ID and any information about your membership within any under-represented group in research and/or computing.
+After Maintainer Onboarding is complete, we also store your GitHub handle and information about the lesson(s) you maintain.
+This information is stored within our internal database, AMY.

+_Contributors:_
+When preparing a lesson for release, we extract publicly-available information about you (your GitHub handle, and the email address associated with your commits) from the commit history of the project.
+We do not otherwise actively collect other personal information from lesson Contributors.

+_Other Volunteers:_
+When people volunteer to review lessons in the Lab, we collect their name and email address.
+When people propose lessons to the Incubator, we ask them to provide their GitHub username.

 **How is this information used?**

+As a Maintainer or Contributor, we cross-reference your GitHub/name information against the community information stored in AMY to produce a `.zenodo.json` file for the lesson, which lists the  Maintainers (as Editors) and the other Contributors (as Authors).
+This file includes your GitHub handle or name, depending on the preference you have indicated in your AMY profile, and your ORCID ID if you provided it.
+With your consent, this information may be used in scientific publications or to credit authorship.

+Specifically as a Maintainer, we use your name on our websites, to list Maintainers as a whole and for specific lessons.
+We also use your name to add you to the maintainers Slack channel.
+We use your email address to contact you regarding surveys to assign your status as active or inactive, invite you to meetings and other calendar events, to contact you directly about lesson(s) you have maintained or contributed to, and we use your GitHub handle to create or update GitHub teams within our organisations, so that you can be tagged in issues/PRs as appropriate.

+### Volunteers for subcommittees, liaison, and Executive Council

+**What information do we obtain?**

+We collect the name and email address of volunteers across our committees and councils, e.g. Trainers Leadership Committee (TLC), Curriculum Advisory Committee (CAC).
+With your consent if you choose to complete a volunteer profile, we may store your gender, nearest airport location, organisational affiliation, occupation, career stage, ORCID ID, GitHub, any social media handles, and personal URL.

+**How is this information used?**

-We use this information to communicate with other volunteers, including communication about the organisation and opportunities to volunteer.
+We use this information to communicate with other volunteers, including communication about the organisation and your role(s) within it.
+For committee and council members, we list your name and committee membership on our website.
 We may use volunteer information to contact you about additional opt-in opportunities for assessment, training, teaching, volunteering and/or community engagement.
 We do not provide personally identifiable information to any third party.
 However, we may share de-identified aggregate or summary information regarding volunteers publicly or with other volunteers, member sites or third parties, including but not limited to funding entities.

-### Volunteers for subcommittees, liaison, and Executive Council

-**What information do we obtain?**

-**How is this information used?**

 ### Survey Respondents

 Community and workshop participants are invited to participate in a variety of surveys to better serve our community.
 These include but are not limited to pre-workshop and post-workshop surveys of learners, and various opt-in surveys to evaluate programs or events.

 **What information do we obtain?**

 Pre- and post-workshop surveys

-Opt-in surveys are entirely voluntary and information is not collected in a way that it is linked to personally identifiable responses without the respondent’s consent to self-identify.
-Surveys collect information particular to the event or program being evaluated and optional information about the participant.
+Other opt-in surveys that you may be sent are entirely voluntary and information is not collected in a way that it is linked to personally identifiable responses without your consent to self-identify.
+Surveys collect information particular to the event or program being evaluated, and any optional information about you.

 **What do we do with this information?**

 We use survey information to evaluate and improve our programs, report on impact and outcomes, and understand the needs and interests of our community.
 With your consent, we may use your contact details to request follow-up information from you.